Jajaho/Bosch-Dremel-GAL-1215-CV-repair/troubleshooting.md

 - Plugged in mains voltage -> green led light up, 13V on Vcc
 - Plugged in battery -> didn't explode, green led started flashing

+- Battery finished charging, removed battery -> magic smoke started escaping

+- I'm done with this and moving on with my life.